 The Laugavegur Trail

-Let’s start with Iceland’s most famous hiking trail: the Laugavegur Trail.
+Let’s start with Iceland’s most famous hiking trail, and a must-do in Iceland: the Laugavegur Trail.
 It's 54 km (34 miles) long and traverses the highlands, the uninhabited center of Iceland.
 The route stretches between two famous areas—Landmannalaugar and Þórsmörk—so you can choose which one to start from.
 Most hikers start from Landmannalaugar, as they usually combine this trail with the Fimmvörðuháls trail (more on that later!).

 How long does the Laugavegur Trail typically take to complete?